jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/20-Dependency management.md

 }
 ...
 ```
-There is many way to indicate the dependee modules, see [Javadoc](http://jerkar.github.io/javadoc/latest/index.html?org/jerkar/api/depmanagement/JkModuleDependency.html) for browsing possibilities.
+There is many way to indicate a module dependency, see [Javadoc](http://jerkar.github.io/javadoc/latest/index.html?org/jerkar/api/depmanagement/JkModuleDependency.html) for browsing possibilities.

-Note that a version ending by `-SNAPSHOT` has a special meaning, Jerkar will consider it _changing_ meaning that it won't cache it locally and will
-download the latest version.
+Note that a version ending by `-SNAPSHOT` has a special meaning : Jerkar will consider it _"changing"_.
+This means that it won't cache it locally and will download the latest version from repository.

 ###### Dependencies on Dynamic Versions